charleskorn/elk-intro/README.md

 Once you have all the dependencies installed and correctly configured to bring up the ELK stack simply run
 `$ ./go.sh run`

-This will start two application which we will use to generate some log messages which we will use to send to this ELK setup.
+This will start two applications which we will use to generate some log messages to send to our ELK setup.
 The first application is just a simple binary file which will just generate a random magic number and log it. (/simple-app)
 The second application is a simple web server application which will just log the request sent to that web server. (/web-server)